ClementNerma/Rave/docs/books/hybrid.md

 ### Vectors

-When we want to represent a list of data in SilverNight, we use _vectors_.
-First, they are **lists**, which have a fixed length, and **arrays**, which are extensible.
+When we want to represent an array of data in SilverNight, we use _vectors_.
+First, they are **arrays**, which have a fixed length, and **lists**, which are extensible.

-Let's declare a list of 3 names:
+Let's declare an array of 3 names:

 ```sn
 let names: string[3];
 ```

-Here, `names` is a list with 3 values, not extensible.
+Here, `names` is an array with 3 values, not extensible.
 We can access its elements by doing:

 ```sn
 println!(names[0]); // First element